hervenivon/awesome-discoveries/content/docs/ux-ui/_index.md

 ## Further UX/UI inspiration

+* [awesome-design-tools](https://github.com/LisaDziuba/Awesome-Design-Tools) - The place to go if you want to find a particular tool for a particular activity.
+* [Mickadoule's TikTok Channel](https://www.tiktok.com/@mickadoule) - A great source of discovery about design through Figma and other tools.
+* [Paintcode](https://www.paintcodeapp.com/sketch) - Converting your sketch designs in code.
 * [Sketch 43 is coming to town with a new game.
 An open file format!](https://medium.com/sketch-app-sources/sketch-43-is-coming-to-town-with-a-new-game-an-open-file-format-ae62e7e7c223) - Using open source file format to strength your position enabling really strong automation and becoming the hub for the design process.
-* [Paintcode](https://www.paintcodeapp.com/sketch) - Converting your sketch designs in code.
-* [awesome-design-tools](https://github.com/LisaDziuba/Awesome-Design-Tools) - The place to go if you want to find a particular tool for a particular activity.
 * [The ultimate guide to proper use of animation in UX](https://uxdesign.cc/the-ultimate-guide-to-proper-use-of-animation-in-ux-10bd98614fa9) - The place to go if you are asking yourself animation questions for your mobile or web application.
 * [Visual evolution of Algorithmia platform](https://blog.algorithmia.com/we-got-a-new-look/) - Interesting tour of the Algorithmia platform, from 2015 to 2019.